influxdata/telegraf/plugins/inputs/nfsclient/README.md

         - writepages - (int, count) - Number of pages written

 - nfs_events - Per-event metrics
-    - tags:
-        - mountpoint - The local mountpoint, for instance: "/var/www"
-        - serverexport - The full server export, for instance: "nfsserver.example.org:/export"
     - fields:
         - inoderevalidates - (int, count) - How many times cached inode attributes have to be re-validated from the server.
         - dentryrevalidates - (int, count) - How many times cached dentry nodes have to be re-validated.